yiisoft/yii2/docs/guide/concept-configurations.md

 ## Using Configurations <a name="using-configurations"></a>

 Configurations are used in many places in Yii.
-At the beginning of this section, we have shown how to use create an object according to a configuration by using [[Yii::createObject()]].
+At the beginning of this section, we have shown how to create an object according to a configuration by using [[Yii::createObject()]].
 In this subsection, we will describe application configurations and widget configurations - two major usages of configurations.